-Have you ever wondered why the east end of Collins Street is called, The Paris End of Melbourne?
-The answer, can be traced to a long demolished café.
+The east end of Collins Street is often called, The Paris End of Melbourne.
+The label can be traced to a long demolished café, and its cosmopolitan owner.

 In the early 1850’s, as Melbourne boomed during the gold rush, new hotels sprung up all over the city.
 Accommodation was highly sought after, and building rooms to rent a guaranteed money spinner.